Ana Dias (photographer): Early life and education

 Dias was born in Porto, Portugal, on 15 July 1984.
-She graduated from the Porto Superior School of Art in fine arts, specializing in drawing, in 2007.
-Having finished her education, she started teaching serigraphy, lithography and engraving at that institution.
+She studied fine art at the Porto Superior School of Art, specializing in drawing, and graduated in 2007.
+Having finished her education, she started teaching serigraphy, lithography and engraving at the same school.

 Career

 Her background in fine arts led her to photography.
-As a photographer she works mainly with erotic femininity.
+As a photographer, she works mainly with erotic femininity.

 In 2012, she was a winner in the Fotoerotika Konkurs, organized by the Serbian edition of Playboy magazine, and her work was published in the magazine.
 In November 2012, she photographed the model Raquel Henriques for her first cover of the Portuguese edition of Playboy.
 Dias received Playboy invitations from South Africa, Germany, Netherlands, France, Russia, Brazil, Mexico, Thailand.
 She regularly collaborates with editions of the magazine in more than 20 countries.
 She has also photographed seven Playmates for the American edition of Playboy magazine: Valeria Lakhina (July 2018), Olga De Mar (October 2018), Miki Hamano (March 2019), Yoli Lara (June 2019), Teela LaRoux (July 2019), Marsha Elle (April 2020), and Priscilla Huggins (July 2020).